ConceptaNjolima/MyTNTResources/Week 1/[ENG1.1] Intro to VSCode and TypeScript.md

 4. Class - [overview of classes](https://www.typescriptlang.org/docs/handbook/classes.html#classes)
    * A class in object-oriented programming languages, like TypeScriptm is a template for creating objects.
 Classes are a feature of TS, only avaliable in more recent versions of JS (from 2015 onwards).
    * A class contains properties, constructors, and methods.
+Constructors are methods automatically invoked when an instance of the class is created.
    * In a class, `this.` denotes that it's referring to one of the members in the class.
    * `new` is used to construct an instance of the class.
    * TS also introduces inhertiance.
 Inheritance extends classes.